 Which Version is Easier?

-People have differing views on which version of the ASVAB is easier but in reality, both are equally challenging.
-The ASVAB online test adapts to the ability of the candidate.
+People have differing views on which version of the test is easier but in reality, both are equally challenging.
+The online test adapts to the ability of the candidate.
 If the candidate answers a certain question correctly, the next question is of a higher difficulty level.
 If the candidate gets the answer wrong, the test proceeds to a lower difficulty level.
 In the paper and pencil version, all questions are the same for all candidates.
-The one thing to be careful about in the ASVAB online test is that you cannot change an answer once you have entered it into the system.
+The one thing to be careful about in the computerized version of the examination is that you cannot change an answer once you have entered it into the system.

 The Duration of the ASVAB Test: